1863 Battle of Camerone

 Mexico - Chiquihuite - Paso del Macho

-A view from the Chiconquiaco mountain range toward Paso del Macho.
-In the foothills was the camp of Chiquihuite with the HQ of the Foreign Regiment and 1st Battalion.
-On one of the hills, a Legion post was established in early April 1863, to observe the sector with the important road.
-The post was occupied by a rotating group of some 15 men, led by a sergeant.
+View from the Chiconquiaco mountain range to Paso del Macho.
+In the foothills was the Chiquihuite camp with the headquarters of the Foreign Regiment and the 1st Battalion.
+A Legion post was established on one of the hills in early April 1863 to observe a sector with the important road.
+The post was manned by a rotating group of about 15 men led by a sergeant.

 Mexico - 1862 - French troops - Paso del Macho

-Paso del Macho.
-As seen in 1862, occupied by French troops.
-Note the strategically important 30-foot (10 m) high old Spanish bridge on the left (forgotten today and not even mentioned by the Spanish Wikipedia page of the town).
-A watchtower was built nearby in 1836-1838 to guard the bridge.
-In 1863, a Foreign Regiment company was stationed there.
+Paso del Macho, as seen in 1862, occupied by French troops.
+Note the strategically important 30-foot (10 m) high old Spanish bridge on the left (now forgotten, not even mentioned on the city’s Spanish Wikipedia page).
+A watchtower was built nearby to guard the bridge between 1836 and 1838.
+In 1863, a company of the Foreign Regiment was stationed here.

 Mexico - Watchtower - Paso del Macho